 Team development’s probably number two, my job.
 My job is to attract and retain world class talent and then get them to work together well, and it’s hard.
 You’ve got brilliant engineers and designers and product people, and identifying what’s great in those tripods and how they work together well, I think there’s a good and there’s a great to that.
 And then execution and product culture, so there’s a good and great on those vectors too, but you asked me for the one-minute answer, so I’ll stop there.
 Yeah.

 Becky Flint: It’s so amazing.
-There’s so much insight and we learn a lot.
+There’s so much insight for a Chief Product Officer and we learned a lot.
 Thank you so much, Wyatt.
 And I hope to have another session with you deep diving to more of these topics.